 Juan with his daughter, Hannah, Father’s Day 2012.

-Juan is a life-long community member, a citizen representative of the Lower East Side and District 2 – his loyalty is unparalleled – he understands the importance of community and will ensure that our district has the best political representation.
+Juan is a life-long community member, a citizen representative of the East Village and our District – his loyalty is unparalleled – he understands the importance of community and will ensure that our District has the best political representation.